OmerLerner/tic-tac-toe/README.md

-A simple Tic-Tac-Toe game!
+# Tic Tac Toe

+A vanilla JS web app which allows you to play a game of "Tic-Tac-Toe" vs a friend or vs AI

-Features:
+## Features:

--Play vs Friend or vs unbeatable AI

--Makes use of the Minimax Algorithm

--Uses factory & modules in Javascript

--One page website design
+* Implements the "Minimax Algorithm" in order to create an unwinnable AI

+* __Single Page Website Design -__ Implements a minimalistic design, utilizing various animations to display the content in one page.